Skip to content

 Player Controls

-You can use the built-in player to see the log playing.
-By pressing the “Player” button a small window with player controls shows up.
-Just roll the end slider close to the start one and press play to start playing the log.
-Use the “Fast forward” and “Backward” buttons to change player speed.
+You can use the built-in player to watch the log play back.
+Press the “Player” button to open a small control window.
+Move the end slider close to the start slider, then press play.
+Use the “Fast forward” and “Backward” buttons to change playback speed.

-The “Roll” button sets the time window duration or unrolls the whole log
+The “Roll” button sets the playback time window, or expands back to the full log.

-“Free” roll means that the time window is the size of the current selection
+“Free” roll means the playback window matches the current selection size.

 Menu Button